Skill-Building: A New Paradigm for Educating the Health Care Workforce

 With so many options, it’s critical to consider talent’s preferred learning methods; the Society for Human Resources Management reports: “Online/self-paced courses are most popular with employees (cited by 70% of respondents), followed by online/instructor-led training (63%), in-person learning with an instructor (63%) and hybrid educational offerings (62%).”

 At Harvard Medical School, our corporate learning team focuses on creating resources designed to engage learners at all levels within organizations.
-A soon-to-be-released program, HealthXcelerate: An Insider’s Guide to Health Care, is designed for professionals who lack a background in health care and whose position requires a holistic view of the industry.
-Arriving in 2024, this asynchronous course will outline the foundational building blocks of the US health care system, giving employees the skills that they need to approach their role equipped with both the necessary knowledge and confidence.
+A new program, HealthXcelerate: An Insider’s Guide to Health Care, is designed for professionals who lack a background in health care and whose position requires a holistic view of the industry.
+Arriving in 2024, this asynchronous course will outline the foundational building blocks of the U.S. health care system, giving employees the skills that they need to approach their role equipped with both the necessary knowledge and confidence.

 A Win-Win for the Talent & the Organization